 Select Grade – This grade has fewer imperfections like knots than the standard grade; however, it will still have some defects, so you should consider sanding or treating those areas before installation if possible

 Standard Grade – This grade has more knots.
 But its cost remains fairly affordable compared to other options available today.
 Due to increased efficiency during production processes since the WWII era up until the present day, standards have become widely accepted worldwide.
-It is highly accepted by the consumers who demand higher quality but still prefer lower prices than what could be achieved if such stringent rules were applied universally across all industries involved in making furniture items such as cabinets, tables, chairs, desks, etc.
+It is highly accepted by consumers who demand higher quality but still prefer lower prices than what could be achieved if such stringent rules were applied universally across all industries involved in making furniture items such as cabinets, tables, chairs, desks, etc.

 Oriented strand board (OSB) is a type of engineered solid wood, meaning it was produced using a chemical or mechanical process rather than being harvested from the forest.
 Because it's engineered, OSB has very consistent dimensions and properties throughout the sheet.